 NATIONAL CONFERENCE OF LAW ENFORCEMENT EMERALD SOCIETIES

-The National Conference of Law Enforcement Emerald Societies is pleased to announce the 24th Annual Memorial March will be taking place on Tuesday May 14, 2024 at 6pm.
+The National Conference of Law Enforcement Emerald Societies is pleased to announce the 30th Annual Memorial March will be taking place on Tuesday May 14, 2024 at 6pm.

 The Memorial March and Service started in 1995 has become a signature event during Police Week activities in Washington DC.
-The march starts at 6 pm at on Capitol Hill at New Jersey Avenue and F street NW.
-The march proceeds along E street and enters the NLEOM on the north side at F Street.
+The march starts at 6:00 pm at on Capitol Hill at New Jersey Avenue and F street NW.
+The march proceeds along E street and enters the NLEOM on the south side at E Street.
 The march procession will include; Pipebands, Emerald Societies, Honor Guards, antiques police cars/motorcycles from across the United States and Canada.

 The National Conference of Law Enforcement Emerald Societies (NCLEES) which sponsors the Memorial March and Service was started in 1995.
-Lt.
-Michael Newton is the current President of NCLEES, is a thirty-eight year veteran of the Baltimore City Police Department and is currently assigned as a Shift Commander of the Homicide Unit.
-NCLEES has over seventy chapters comprised of law enforcement and firefighters from around the country.
+Deputy Chief Robert Kearns, the current National President of NCLEES is a 39 year veteran of the Jersey City Police Department.
+NCLEES has over eighty-nine chapters comprised of law enforcement and firefighters from around the country.
 NCLEES also has chapters in Canada and United Kingdom.

 For further information regarding the Memorial March and Service contact;

 John Vize, Chairman of the Memorial March at 914-438-6104 or firstname.lastname@example.org

 Deadline:4/15/2024, Memorial March applications are available here:

 Stage Area/ line up at 5pm at New Jersey Ave and F street NW